elRadish/artcom.github.io/_posts/2016-7-26-Phygital.md

 ## Summary
 That tiny project gave me a chance to make some first steps in low-power-land.
 The technology has been working now for months without problems.
-The RF433 technology proved to be reliable enough for that use case - but there are actually better choices on the market.
+The RF433 technology proved to be reliable enough for that use case - but there are now better choices on the market.
 The new RFM69 modules from hopeFM have the same size - but they provide much more reliabilty, are smaller and have bidirectional transmitting including auto gain adaption, acknowledge-management and AES128 encryption.

-In retrospective, it hardly makes sense to use a complete Arduino Board to remove most of the parts (LED, regulator) to save power afterwards.
-I would rather chose a plain Atmel MCU like AtTiny 85 or AtMega168 or 328.
+For the first sender, I used a complete Arduino Pro Mini and removed some parts to save energy - which hardly makes sense in retrospective.
+I would rather chose a plain Atmel MCU like AtTiny 85, AtMega32u4 or AtMega328 like I did for the second approach.
-That could be programmed with an Arduino Bootloader for easier deployment through USB if required or simply by ISP connector.
+For easier deployment, we'll add a software implemented USB-Stack and bootloader to the next sender.